-READY LATER IN THE SEASON.
 Closely related to digitalis (see below), the Canary Island Foxglove, as it is known, is in fact an evergreen shrub with dark green lance-shaped and almost leathery leaves in whorls around the branching stems.
 From early summer onwards it has tall flowering spikes clothed with remarkable tubular flowers best described as golden apricot in colour.
 Rare and beautiful, it needs to be kept frost free.
 Sun or semi-shade.
 Any reasonable soil.
 To 5 ft.
-2 litre pot.
+Currently in 9cm pot (Good size plants).

 SEE DESCRIPTION FOR AVAILABILITY